 Public for everyone - the content is discoverable and accessible to anyone with access to your instance of PlusPlus

-Hidden - only visible in the catalog to users with elevated access (admins and site owners) but can be shared with anyone via URL
+Hidden - only visible in the catalog to users with elevated access (admins and site owners) and to regular users who have an assignment or enrollment.
+Although regular users who do not see hidden content due to no active assignment/enrollment a URL link can be shared with anyone which will provide unrestricted access

 Hidden and restricted, except for the following groups - only visible in the catalog to users with elevated access and the group(s) you specify; all users can open with direct URL but only assigned group members and owners can engage